sherlock-audit/2024-05-napier-update-judging/README.md

 https://github.com/napierfi/napier-uups-adapters/pull/11

+**zzykxx**

+An edge case in the proposed fix was found: `_stake()` reverts if `totalTVL` is greater than `maxDepositTVL`.
+It has been fixed in new PR: https://github.com/napierfi/napier-uups-adapters/pull/22

+**sherlock-admin2**

+The Lead Senior Watson signed off on the fix.

-# Issue M-5: Less rsETH minted than intended in volatile conditions. due to zero slippage when staking ETH to mint rsETH
+# Issue M-4: Less rsETH minted than intended in volatile conditions. due to zero slippage when staking ETH to mint rsETH

 Source: https://github.com/sherlock-audit/2024-05-napier-update-judging/issues/26

+The protocol has acknowledged this issue.

 ## Found by
-BiasedMerc, Ironsidesec
+Bauchibred, BiasedMerc, Ironsidesec, merlin, zzykxx
 ## Summary
 This issue is not at all related to external admin, but the slippage parameter being zero is the issue.
 Read the issue flow after below images